College And Career Center

 Finding the Right Fit

-The beginning stages of exploring postsecondary options can be overwhelming.
+The beginning stages of exploring post-secondary options can be overwhelming.
 Many students focus on gaining admission to the “best” college possible and that definition varies by student.
 One may come to find that the definition of “best college” does not reflect the best fit for each students’ various needs, strengths and interests.

-- Admission Chances - what are my chances of acceptance?
+- Admission Chances: What are my chances of acceptance?

-- Location - Do I want to attend in state or nearby?
+- Location: Do I want to attend in-state or nearby?

-- Academic Programs - Do they offer programs that cater to my strengths, interests or intended career path?
+- Academic Programs: Do they offer programs that cater to my strengths, interests or intended career path?

-- Extracurricular Activities - Do they offer activities that fulfill my interests?
+- Extracurricular Activities: Do they offer activities that fulfill my interests?

-- Social Life - Do they offer activities and spaces to make and hang out with friends?
+- Social Life: Do they offer activities and spaces to make and hang out with friends?

-- Support - How much guidance and support is provided so that I can succeed?
+- Support: How much guidance and support is provided so that I can succeed?

 Applying To College